cerfacs-globc/icclim/doc/source/dev/add_climate_index.rst

 1. Is the new index already expressible as an existing generic indicator plus an existing threshold?
-2. Is it a standard named index, or only a generic composition?
+2. Is it a standard named index, or a generic composition built with the modern generic API?
 3. Does it need percentile bootstrap?
 4. If it needs bootstrap, which family does it belong to?
    Count, filtered count, amount/fraction, spell, or compound?